zengjilie/zengjilie/README.md

 # Hi there, I'm Jilie(Alex) 👋

-- 🔭 I’m currently working on full-stack dev
-- 🌱 I’m currently learning react native
-- 👯 I’m looking to collaborate on startup products
-- 🤔 I’m looking for help with cloud computing
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I was an industrial designer
+I’m currently working on full-stack dev.
+Earned my Bachelor's degree in industrial design from National Taiwan University of Science and Technology.
+Now pursuing Master's degree at UT Austin, major in information studies.